 You'll essentially duplicate, recolor, and overlay your image on top of itself (with modifications) to create that red-blue effect.
 Open your image in Photoshop and follow these six steps:

 - Set up your layers.
-Label your background layer "Left."
-Duplicate that background layer and name it "Right."
+Rename the background layer "Left."
+Then duplicate that layer (Ctrl/Cmd J or use the main menu) and rename the duplicate layer "Right."

 - Adjust the perspective by layer.
 Start with your Left layer.
 Navigate to Edit, select Transform, and then Perspective.
 Click and drag the top left corner of the layer upwards to increase the image by at least 50 pixels.
 Do the same with your Right layer.

 - Move your layers.
-Move the Left layer to the left around 5-15 times and then move the Right layer to the right the same number of times.
-The two layers should line up in the middle.
+Move the Left layer to the left around 5-15 pixels and then move the Right layer to the right by the same number of pixels.
+(Maintain the relative midline for the two layers.)

 - Get out your red and blue glasses and admire your 3D photo.